Balad Air Base

 Built in the early 1980s, it was originally named Al-Bakr Air Base.
-In 2003 the base was taken over by the 4th Infantry Division at the start of the Iraq War.
+In 2003 the base was taken over by the U.S. 4th Infantry Division at the start of the Iraq War.
 It was called both Balad Air Base and Anaconda Logistical Support Area (LSA) by the United States Army before being renamed Joint Base Balad on June 15, 2008.
 The base was handed back to the Iraqi Air Force on November 8, 2011, during the U.S. withdrawal from Iraq, after which it returned to being called Balad Air Base.

 During the Iraq War it was the second largest U.S. base in Iraq.
 It was also one of the busiest airports in the world with 27,500 takeoffs and landings per month, second only to Heathrow Airport.
 Today it is home to the Iraqi Air Force's contingent of Lockheed Martin F-16 Fighting Falcons.

 History

 Ba'athist Iraq

+In 1983, Balad Air Base was constructed to improve the deployment flexibility of the Iraqi Air Force (IQAF), and as part of a national drive to construct new airfields and renovate existing ones.
+Two 3,400-meter-long runways orientated NW/SE were constructed.
+Additional installation of facilities included 6 high-speed approaches on either ends of both runways, which totalled up to 19, two taxiways, three cross-over links, and three aprons.
+There were four dispersal facilities that totalled up to 19 hardstands/aircraft bunkers, with one at the end of each high-speed approaches.
+By June 1983, Balad Air Base was in the mid to late-stages of construction, with one runway already operational.
+At some point, additional high-speed approaches and hardened aircraft shelters (HAS) were added, totalling up to 25 high-speed approaches and 40 shelters, creating one of the most extensive dispersal facilities in Iraq.

 Balad was formerly known as Al-Bakr Air Base, named in honor of Ahmed Hassan al-Bakr, the president of Iraq from 1968 to 1979.
 It was considered by many in the Iraqi military to be the most important airfield of the Iraqi Air Force.
 During most of the 1980s, it operated with at least a brigade level force, with two squadrons of Mikoyan-Gurevich MiG-23 fighters.
-Al-Bakr Air Base was especially well known for the large number of hardened aircraft shelters (HAS) built by Yugoslavian contractors during the Iran–Iraq War in the mid-1980s.
-It had four hardened areas—one each on either end of the main runways—with approximately 30 individual aircraft shelters.
+Al-Bakr Air Base was especially well known for the large number of HAS built by Yugoslavian contractors during the Iran–Iraq War in the mid-1980s.
+It had four hardened areas—one each on either end of the main runways—with approximately 40 individual aircraft shelters.